-Uranium Prices1
+Uranium Prices3

 Most of the countries that use nuclear-generated electricity do not have sufficient domestic uranium supply to fuel their reactors and therefore they secure the majority of their required uranium supply by entering into medium-term and long-term contracts with foreign uranium producers and other suppliers.
 Remaining supplies are secured through spot purchases of uranium.
-It is estimated that about 90% of all long-term supply contracts between uranium producers and energy generating companies expire by the end of 2020.